kelseywhytock/extension-wrangler/README.md

 ## Tips

 - Use groups to create different "profiles" for different tasks
-- The Always On group is perfect for security extensions or password managers
+- The Fixed group is perfect for security extensions or password managers
 - Export your groups to backup your configuration
 - Use the search feature to quickly find and toggle specific extensions
+- Click on group headers to expand/collapse them

 ## Permissions